arabidopsis/typescript-definitions/README.md

 Anyhow... this crate applies a few bandaid regex patches to pretty things up.

-We are not as clever as serde in determining the actual type.
+We are not as clever as serde or the compiler in determining the actual type.
 For example this won't "work":

 ```rust
 use std::borrow::Cow as Pig;